Building a High Performing Culture Matters

 Considerations for Building a High Performing Culture

-Here are some critical considerations as you go about the process of building a high performance culture that is aligned with your business strategy:
+Here are some critical considerations as you go about the process of building a high performance culture that is aligned with your business and people strategies:

 Phil Libin at Evernote, a provider of note-taking and archiving technology, removed telephones from workers’ office desks, provided bi-monthly housecleaning for employees, and offered $1,000 toward vacations for employees who would take a week at a time.
 These tactics were all aligned with Evernote’s desired culture and talent management strategy.

-Culture matters in the overall employee attraction, engagement and retention game – it matters a lot.
+Culture matters in the overall employee attraction, employee engagement, and employee retention game — it matters a lot.

-Try to eliminate all policies that get in the way of the way that you want work to get done to best execute your business and people strategies.
+Try to eliminate all policies that get in the way of how you want work to get done to best execute your business and people strategies.

 The Bottom Line

 Building a high performing culture can set you apart from the competition.
 Workplace culture is the glue that aligns your people with your strategy.
-Think through what would be the most effective culture for your business and people strategies.
-Then make it happen,
+Is your culture helping or hindering your people and business strategies?

 To learn more about building a high performing culture, download The 3 Levels of Building a High Performing Culture